NVlabs/DiSECt/README.md

 * Python 3.6 or higher
 * PyTorch 1.4.0 or higher
-* Pixar USD lib (for visualization)
+* Pixar USD lib (optional, for advanced visualization)

-Pre-built USD Python libraries can be downloaded from https://developer.nvidia.com/usd, once they are downloaded you should follow the instructions to add them to your `PYTHONPATH` environment variable.
-Besides using the provided basic visualizer implemented using pyvista, DiSECt can generate USD files for rendering, e.g. in NVIDIA Omniverse™ or usdview.
+Pre-built USD Python libraries can be downloaded from https://developer.nvidia.com/usd, once they are downloaded you should follow the corresponding instructions to add them to your `PYTHONPATH` environment variable.
+Besides using the provided basic visualizer implemented using pyvista, DiSECt can generate USD files for rendering, e.g., in [NVIDIA Omniverse™](https://developer.nvidia.com/nvidia-omniverse-platform) or [usdview](https://graphics.pixar.com/usd/docs/USD-Toolset.html#USDToolset-usdview).

 ### Using the built-in backend